GoosvandenBekerom/javaee-poc/README.md

 - Install the docker IDEA plugin
 - Create a new run configuration for docker-compose
 - Add a gradle task that runs 'build' as a 'before launch' task

+## Endpoints

+These are the endpoints for the different Servlets in this application:
+ - jax-rs REST Api      : localhost:8080/api
+ - jsr375 Basic Auth    : localhost:8080/servlet